 MEET THE TEAM

-The Faces behind the scenes
+The Faces behind the scene

 The Event is organised annually by a dedicated team of volunteer members of The Fred Whitton Challenge Steering Group.
 Someone thought it would be a good idea to introduce them – so here they are!